kytmatsu/Rotor-Arm/README.md

 # Version_2
- Generic Arduino work with a rotor arm
+ Generic Arduino work with a rotor arm and python